-Right, so I’ve got another useful little tutorial for you.
-In this tutorial I'm going to show you how to disable wp-cron from running in your WordPress blog or website, and enable it on your server side.
+In this tutorial, I'm going to show you how to easily disable 'wp-cron' from running on your WordPress blog or website, and enable it on your server-side.

-Before I get into this, let me first share with you the 'one single reason', why you might want to disable the wp-cron from running in the background of your WordPress site.
+Before I get into this tutorial, let me first share with you the 'one single reason', why I think you might want to disable the wp-cron from running in the background of your WordPress site.

-You might not notice this immediately, but because wp-cron runs on more occasions that most people would want it to, it can create some problems and increase server load time, which of course isn't good for anybody's business right?
+You might not notice it immediately, but because wp-cron runs on more occasions than most people would want it to, it can create some real problems and actually increase server load time, which of course, isn't good for anybody's business, right?

-Now let's understand something very important here.
-Cron jobs are important to have in WordPress, especially for doing things like scheduling tasks, blog posts, etc. You can't really completely disable it or have it not run at all.
+Now let's understand something fundamental here.
+Cron jobs are important to have in WordPress, especially for scheduling tasks, blog posts, etc. You can't really completely disable it or have it not run at all.

-However, you really don't need to have it running in the background that often, using up valuable resources.
-And it doesn't matter how many visits you get or don't get to your site either, wp-cron will still use up your resources more often than it should.
+That being said, you really don't need to have it running in the background that often, using up valuable hosting resources.
+And, it doesn't matter how many visits you get or don't get to your site either, wp-cron will still use up your resources more often than it should.

-Remember: Always backup your WordPress site, and make copies of any page or file that you're going to makes changes to.
-What I usually do is use good old copy-and-paste for the files I'm going to change in my WordPress install.
-Save a copy somewhere on your desk top should you need to revert to it.
+(Disclaimer): Always backup your WordPress site and make copies of any page or file that you're going to make changes to.
+I usually use good old copy-and-paste for the files I'm going to change in my WordPress install.
+Save a copy somewhere on your desktop should you need to revert to it.
 I will not be held responsible if your site crashes due to you following the steps below.

 So here goes.

-Log into your SiteGround hosting account and navigate to the cPanel.
+Log into your SiteGround hosting account and navigate to the 'Websites' tab.

 You should now be able to see the contents of your wp-config file.
+See the image below.

-Remember what I said at the beginning of this first step, always backup and make copies of anything you're going to make changes to.
-So click to select all the content in the wp-config.php file, then copy, then paste the content inside a blank notepad to save on your desktop just in case you need to revert.
+Alert: Remember what I said at the beginning of this first step, always backup and make copies of anything you're going to make changes to.
+I would recommend selecting all the content in the wp-config.php file, then copy and paste it inside a blank notepad to save it on your desktop, just in case you need to revert.
 If you don't have a backup plan for your WordPress blog, click here to get some.

-Right, so once you've backed up your wp-config.php file, scroll all the way down to the bottom of your original wp-config file inside your public_html folder or subfolder, and in a brand new line, right at the bottom of the page, add the following code.
+Right, so once you've backed up your wp-config.php file, scroll all the way down to the bottom of the original wp-config file inside your public_html subfolder, and in a brand new line, right at the bottom of the page, add the following code.

-Once you've added this code, simply hit the Save button located at the top right hand side of your screen, then close the page.
+Once you've added this code, simply hit the Save button located at the top of the File Manager Menu, then click back on Explorer.

 You've instantly stopped wp-cron from running in the background!
 That's the first step, let's move on.

-Now we're going to enable cron jobs to execute on your server side for your website, so that's the server in your SiteGround hosting or whatever host you're currently using.
+Now we're going to enable 'Cron Jobs' to execute on your server-side for your website, so that's the server in your SiteGround hosting or whatever host you're currently using.

 Let's get to it.